robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 ====================
 Angstrom build guide
 ====================
-This guide follows the process for building an SD card with an Angstrom image to run in a Cyclone V based SoCFPGA device.
+This guide follows the process for building an SD card with an Angstrom 2016.12 image to run in a Cyclone V based SoC FPGA device.

 *Disclaimer: The versions of the software built on this guide may not be the latests releases available.
 This is intentional in order to make a guide that will result in an usable system.
 In